-"Farewell!" they cried, "wherever you fare, till your eyries receive you at the journey's end!"
+Farewell! they cried, wherever you fare, till your eyries receive you at the journeys end!
 That is the polite thing to say among eagles.

-"May the wind under your wings bear you where the sun sails and the moon walks," answered Gandalf, who knew the correct reply.
+May the wind under your wings bear you where the sun sails and the moon walks, answered Gandalf, who knew the correct reply.

 And so they parted.
-And though the lord of the eagles became in after days the King of All Birds and wore a golden crown, and his fifteen chieftains golden collars (made of te gold that the dwarves gave them),

-Bilbo never saw them again-except high and far off in the battle of Five
+And though the lord of the eagles became in after days the King of All Birds and wore a golden crown, and his fifteen chieftains golden collars (made of the gold that the dwarves gave them), Bilbo never saw them again-except high and far off in the battle of Five Armies.

-Armies.
 But as that comes in at the end of this tale we will say no more about it just now.